 Place candy coating in deep 1-quart saucepan.
 Cook over medium-low heat 5-8 minutes, stirring occasionally, until melted.
 Remove from heat.

-Working with a few cookies at a time, dip top one-third of cookie into melted coating; shake off excess.
+Dip top one-third of a few cookies at a time into melted coating; shake off excess.
 Place onto waxed paper.
 Immediately, before coating hardens, decorate dipped portions to create hats.
 Repeat with remaining cookies.

 Decorate as desired using candies to create eyes, nose, cheeks and mouth.
 Attach candies to cookies with a dab of melted candy coating.
 Let stand 15 minutes to allow candy coating to harden.